riyasalmoe/ultimate-product-catalogue/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.3 =

-- Small bug fixes plus beta AJAX catalogue filtering has been added.
-It will allow for pagination of the catalogue in the next large update.
+- Small fix for "Tags" functionality with new AJAX filtering, optimizations to return catalogue quicker after users filter the catalogue